Klimaticket: Validity

-The ticket is valid on the second class of ÖBB, WESTbahn, RegioJet, and all local public transport in Austria.
+The ticket is valid on the second class of ÖBB, Westbahn, RegioJet, and all local public transport in Austria.
 It does not apply to long-distance buses such as FlixBus.

 On RegioJet trains, the ticket is valid between Břeclav (Czechia) – Vienna – Hegyeshalom (Hungary) with reservation, and in some cases without reservation.
-WESTbahn has special lower pricing for Klimaticket owners when traveling to Germany with their KlimaPlus-Ticket.
+Westbahn has special lower pricing for Klimaticket owners when traveling to Germany with their KlimaPlus-Ticket.
 MÁV Személyszállítási Zrt. has a flat price ticket called "START KlimaTicket Mix" for Klimaticket owners traveling from Vienna anywhere in Hungary via Hegyeshalom: €20 second class, €30 first class.

 There are also variants of the Klimaticket that are only valid in one federal state.
-They cost between €365 and €592 per year (variant without discount for young people or seniors).
+They cost between €396 and €703 per year (variant without discount for young people or seniors).
 There is also a joint ticket for Vienna, Lower Austria and Burgenland, the VORKlimaTicket Metropolregion.
-It costs €898 (reduced rate between €635 and €765).
-Valid only in Vienna, it is available as 365-Euro-Ticket, called Jahreskarte.
-There is also a reduced version (only for seniors aged 65 and over, not for young people) for €235.
+It costs €1.000 (reduced rate €700).